-At 31 December 2020, AIPL has no special purpose vehicles as defined in the Solvency II Directive (2009/138/EC).
+As at 31 December 2021, AIPL has no special purpose vehicles as defined in the Solvency II Directive (2009/138/EC).

-C.1 Underwriting risk
+C.1 Life underwriting risk

 Life underwriting risk is the risk of loss on underwriting activity caused by an adverse change in the value of liabilities arising from inappropriate insurance pricing, inadequate claims reserving assumptions as well as unforeseen fluctuations in the timing, frequency and severity of insured events relative to the expectations at the time of underwriting.
 The risk excludes operational risk arising from internal processes in the writing of insurance business or settling of claims.